Drugs & Medications - Zipan-25 injection

 Do not share this medication with others.MISSED DOSE:

-If you miss a dose, use it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If you are using this medication on a regular schedule and you miss a dose, use it as soon as you remember.
+If it is near the time of the next dose, skip the missed dose.
+Use your next dose at the regular time.
 Do not double the dose to catch up.STORAGE:

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.